Richy-Z/luvit-batteries/docs/string-extensions.md

 ### `string.deregexify(str)`

-Escapes all Lua pattern characters in a string so it can be safely used in `string.match`, `string.gsub`, etc.
+Escapes all Lua pattern characters in a string so it can be safely used in `string.match`, `string.gsub`, etc. without being interpreted as actual pattern characters.

 ```lua
 local escaped = string.deregexify("1+1=2?")